Lokankara/Quiz/src/main/resources/quiz-set_5.md

 - Spot Instances.

 **Explanation:**
 On-Demand Instances is correct.
 On-Demand Instances let you pay for compute capacity by the hour or second with no long-term commitments, enabling immediate start/stop to match unpredictable usage.
 They are covered by the AWS Free Tier for qualifying instance types during the first year, which helps minimize costs while experimenting.
-Long-term commitments or interruptible options would not fit the startup's uncertain usage pattern.
+Long-term commitments or interruptible answers would not fit the startup's uncertain usage pattern.
 Reserved Instances is incorrect because they require a one- or three-year commitment in exchange for lower rates, which is risky for unpredictable startups.
 Reserved Instances provide deep discounts only when workload and capacity are predictable.
-They involve upfront or partial-upfront payment options and planning to match instance attributes.
+They involve upfront or partial-upfront payment answers and planning to match instance attributes.
 Savings Plans is incorrect because they require a monetary commitment over a one- or three-year term to receive discounted rates across compute usage.
 Savings Plans are more flexible than instance-specific reservations but still assume predictable spend.
 They are less suitable for early-stage experiments with variable usage.
 Spot Instances is incorrect because Spot Instances can be interrupted when AWS reclaims capacity, making them unsuitable for user-facing services requiring stable availability.
 They are ideal for fault-tolerant, batch, or non-critical workloads that tolerate interruptions.
 Relying solely on Spot for a production website risks unexpected downtime.